 When we decide that we want to change our lives for the better, this can leave us feeling hopeful and optimistic about the future.
-This optimism, although positive, can sometimes lead to us trying to tackle all our goals all at once in order to get results as quickly as possible.
+This optimism, although positive, can sometimes lead to us trying to tackle all of our goals at once to get results as quickly as possible.

 While this isn’t always a bad thing, it can sometimes leave us feeling as though we’re standing at the bottom of a mountain, wondering how to start climbing.
-This feeling can be overwhelming and might result in us either deciding to stay at the bottom of the mountain, or beginning to climb and then slipping, and staying wherever we land.
+This feeling can be overwhelming and might result in us either deciding to stay at the bottom of the mountain, or begin climbing only to slip and stay wherever we land.

 To make sure that we’re able to continue climbing and working towards forming new, positive habits – or quitting unhelpful ones – it can help to take things at a pace that feels manageable and sustainable.

-For example, if you’re looking to read more but find it hard to stay focused on a book for long periods of time, then committing to a 900-page novel on a really complex topic might not be the best place to start.
+For example, if you’re looking to read more but find it hard to stay focused on a book for long periods, then committing to a 900-page novel might not be the best place to start.

-Or, if you’re looking to make exercise a habit, but it’s something that you feel you really have to motivate yourself to do, then consider starting off by doing 10 minutes a day, and building it up slowly.
-This way, you’re less likely to experience burnout and are more likely to create a sustainable, long-term habit that sticks.
+Or, if you’re looking to make exercise a habit, but it’s something that you feel you have to motivate yourself to do, then consider starting by doing 10 minutes a day and building it up slowly.
+This way, you’re less likely to experience burnout and are more likely to create a sustainable, long-term habit.

-5. Surround yourself with like-minded people who're striving for similar goals, or living in a similar way to the way you want to live
+5. Surround yourself with like-minded people who are striving for similar goals, or living in a way similar to how you’d like to live

 It can be much easier to stick to a new habit or quit unhealthy ones if we surround ourselves with like-minded people who share similar behaviours.